ethereum-optimism/design-docs/ecopod/sendRawTransactionConditional/proposal.md

 **Risk 3: Generalized External Validation.** Validation policies should be DRY'd between interop, eth_sendRawTransactionConditional, and any future use cases.
 These policies that are implementated should work well between these usecases as this approach is adopted and scales.
 The tech-debt here can grow quickly if each solution has it's own methods of preventing DoS and validation, especially operationally.

 **Risk 4: Excessive Compute/Operational Requirements**.
 This endpoint is a feature provided out of protocol by the block builder -- the sequencer.
-With failed conditional transactions, the sequencer is not compensated with charged gas like when processing a reverted transaction.
-There's also the added overhead of managing new services that must mitigate DoS and increases the surface area where manual intervention will be required.
-The wasted compute on failed conditionals or inability to effectively mitigate DoS may be a reason to rollback this feature.
+With failed conditional transactions, the sequencer is not compensated with charged gas like when processing a reverted transaction, nor for the addtional checks of successful conditional transactions.
+There's also the added overhead of managing new services to mitigate DoS and increases the surface area where manual intervention will be required.
+The uncompensated compute or inability to effectively mitigate DoS may be a reason to rollback this feature.